-To achieve these goals, the Group adopts and promotes the following main principles of conduct that must inform all of its knowledge management activities of the companies that make up the Group are adopted and promoted at Group level:
+To achieve the aforementioned goals, the following main principles of conduct that must inform all of the knowledge management activities of the companies that make up the Group are adopted and promoted at Group level:

-b) recognise the value of the knowledge existing at the Group and boost its development as a key value-creation tool, promoting a business culture that encourages the dissemination of this knowledge;
+b) Recognise the value of the existing knowledge within the Group’s boundary and boost its development as a key value-creation tool, promoting a business culture that encourages the dissemination of this knowledge.

-g) align knowledge management with the skills and requirements set out in the Group's strategy;
+g) Align knowledge management with the skills and requirements set out in the strategy established at the Group level.

-i) foster the sharing of the knowledge existing at the Group to the greatest extent possible, putting in place the necessary resources to enable the development and internal dissemination thereof through communication, awareness-raising and training, as well as the efficient use thereof.
+i) Foster the sharing of the existing knowledge within the Group’s boundary to the greatest extent possible, putting in place the necessary resources to enable the development and internal dissemination thereof through communication, awareness-raising and training, as well as the efficient use thereof.
 This shared intelligence is creative and innovative, and greater than the mere sum of the individual intellectual capabilities involved, thus multiplying internal talent.
-Emphasis will be placed on the creation and enhancement of organisational connections (networks), as well as on team cohesiveness, in line with the values of the Group;
+Emphasis will be placed on the creation and enhancement of organisational connections (networks), as well as on team cohesiveness, in line with the values established at the Group level.

-j) evaluate the intellectual capital existing at the Group in a consistent and sustained manner over time, in order to be able to assess the effectiveness of the initiatives implemented under this Policy, correct defects and develop new activities;
+j) Evaluate the intellectual capital existing at the Group’s companies in a consistent and sustained manner over time, in order to be able to assess the effectiveness of the initiatives implemented under this Policy, correct defects and develop new activities.

-k) implement actions for improvement to bring the Group ever closer to excellence in knowledge management; and
+k) Implement actions for improvement to bring the Group’s companies ever closer to excellence in knowledge management.

-l) respect the intellectual and industrial property rights of third parties in the knowledge management of the Group.
+m) Respect the intellectual and industrial property rights of third parties in the management of knowledge.